Robust Bell inequalities from communication complexity: Preliminaries

 The {\em local deterministic distributions}, denoted $\LL_{\det}$, are the ones where Alice outputs according to a deterministic strategy, i.e., a (deterministic) function of $x$, and Bob independently outputs as a function of $y$, without communicating.
 The {\em local distributions} $\LL$ are obtained by taking distributions over the local deterministic strategies.
 Operationally, this corresponds to protocols with shared randomness and no communication.
 Geometrically, $\LL$ is the convex hull of $\LL_{\det}$.

 A {\em Bell test}~\cite{Bell64} consists of estimating all the probabilities $p(a,b|x,y)$ and computing a {\em Bell functional}, or linear function, on these values.
-The Bell functional $B$ is chosen together with a threshold $\tau$ so that any local classical distribution $\bl$ verifies the {\em Bell inequality} $B(\bl)\leq \tau$, but the chosen distribution $\bp$ exhibits a {\em Bell violation}: $B(\bp) > \tau$.
-By normalizing, we can assume without loss of generality that $\bl$ verifies $B(\bl)\leq 1$ for any $\bl\in \LL$, and $B(\bp)>1$.
+The Bell functional $B$ is chosen together with a threshold $\tau$ so that any local classical distribution $\bl$ satisfies the {\em Bell inequality} $B(\bl)\leq \tau$, but the chosen distribution $\bp$ exhibits a {\em Bell violation}: $B(\bp) > \tau$.
+By normalizing $B$, we can assume without loss of generality that $\bl$ satisfies $B(\bl)\leq 1$ for any $\bl\in \LL$, and $B(\bp)>1$.

 In this paper, we will also consider strategies that are allowed to abort the protocol with some probability.
 When they abort, they output the symbol $\bot$ ($\bot$ denotes a new symbol which is not in $\A\cup \B$).
 We will use the notation $\LL_{\det}^\bot$ and $\LL^\bot$ to denote local strategies that can abort, where $\bot$ is added to the possible outputs for both players.
 When~$\ell \in \LL_{\det}^\bot$ or $\LL^\bot$, $\ell(a,b|x,y)$ is {\em not} conditioned on $a,b\neq \bot$ since $\bot$ is a valid output for such distributions.